robenkleene/robenkleene.github.io/_posts/2020-02-04-desktop-mobile-and-web-apps-and-their-benefits.md

 ---
 layout: post
-title: "Web, Mobile, and Desktop Apps, and Their Benefits"
+title: "Desktop, Mobile, and Web Apps, and Their Benefits"
 categories: Software, Web, Mobile
 ---